Letractively/noweco/distrib/src/main/assembly/README-Unix.txt

 Use
 ---------------------

-Noweco is controlled via noweco alias (which sudo the noweco.sh script).
+Noweco is controlled by noweco.sh script.

 Following command are available :
 $ sudo -E ./noweco.sh start